kiwidude68/calibre_plugins/CONTRIBUTING.md

 ## Getting Started (Windows)

+> Currently I have no Linux environment to create the appropriate setup instructions for.
+Also the batch files mentioned are obviously only for Windows too.
+If someone wants to contribute the necessary shell script equivalents into the .build folder and instructions then great - otherwise stick to Windows...

 Some of the plugin maintainers may not be quite so familiar with working with Git or GitHub.
 Note that there are many ways you can approach this.
 Here are a few suggestions for those of you working on Windows:

 - Install the Git tools, the obvious choice being [Git for Windows](https://gitforwindows.org/)